ivanajovanovic/UQEF-Dynamic/README.md

 $(which pip) install --no-deps chaospy

 # Install UQEF (assuming the repository is cloned)
+# Note - this will change soon, since UQEF is now available on PyPi
 cd UQEF/
 git checkout parallel_statistics
 $(which pip) install -e .